 Flood water damage generally falls into two categories; avoidable and unavoidable.

 How your insurer classifies each will determine if they are likely to pay out for a claim for flood damage.

-Avoidable flood damage: Attempting to drive through flooding could be classified as avoidable and therefore not covered unless you were already cut off by rising water.
+Avoidable flood damage: Attempting to drive through flooding could be classified as avoidable and therefore you may find your insurer chooses not to pay out unless you were already cut off by rising water.

-Unavoidable flood damage: If your car is flooded where you usually park, they will usually class this as unavoidable flood damage and should cover the cost of repairs.
+Unavoidable flood damage: If your car is flooded where you usually park, insurers will usually class this as unavoidable flood damage and should cover the cost of repairs.

 Do not try to dry the car out yourself as this requires a professional service and your insurer may have a 'recommended partner' that you will have to use.
 You will also need to let them know how your car is damaged — is it just the engine that is flooded or is there also flooding inside car?

-Check if your policy includes cover for personal possessions left in the car.
+Check if your car insurance policy includes cover for personal possessions left in the car.
 If not you might be able to claim on your home insurance policy.